Relesi/modernization-biometric/README.md

 git clone https://github.com/Relesi/modernization-biometric
 cd modernization-biometric-api
 mvn spring-boot: run
-Access the endpoints through the http: // localhost: 8080 url
+Access the endpoints through the http://localhost: 8088 url

 ### Importing the project into Eclipse or STS

 At the terminal, perform the following operation:

     mvn eclipse: eclipse

-In Eclipse / STS, import the project as a Maven project.
+In Eclipse, STS or Intellij, import the project as a Maven project.